 - Save clothing that was worn at the time of an assault

 - Save electronic exchanges (e.g., text messages, phone call logs, emails, and Facebook, Instagram, Snapchat or other social media posts, to the extent that they can be captured or preserved)

 - End Tech Abuse has a very helpful guide on documenting electronic communications

 - Save photographs (including photographs stored on smartphones and other devices)

 - Have any injuries documented by a medical provider

 Physical Evidence Recovery Kit

 A Physical Evidence Recovery Kit (PERK) is a special medical exam performed by a Sexual Assault Nurse Examiner (SANE) to collect evidence that may be helpful in a criminal prosecution or investigation of a sexual assault.
 SANEs have received special training in the identification, collection and documentation of forensic evidence that may be found on a victim's body or clothing.

 - You do not need to file a report with law enforcement to have a PERK.
 Having the exam gives you the chance to safely store evidence should you decide to report at a later time.

-- A PERK is available at Augusta Health Emergency Department.
-Project Horizon or W&L Public Safety can arrange transportation to Augusta.
+- A PERK is available locally through Project Horizon or Carilion Rockbridge.
+Project Horizon or Public Safety can help with transportation.